deankoch/UYRW_data/markdown/demo_baseflow.md

 ## Comparing the simulated and observed data

-Printing simulation data to plaintext output files is a bottleneck for SWAT+.
+Printing simulation data to the .txt output files is a bottleneck for SWAT+.
 To speed things up it is better to request only the outputs you need, and omit printing the others.
 These settings are found in ‘print.prt’ (for the normal outputs) and ‘object.prt’ (object